RenderKit/embree/README.md

 The geometry ID (`geomID` hit member) of the hit data must be initialized to `RTC_INVALID_GEOMETRY_ID` (-1).

-Further, an intersection context for the ray query function must be created and initialized (see `rtcInitIntersectContext`).
+Further, an ray query context for the ray query function must be created and initialized (see `rtcInitRayQueryContext`).

 When no intersection is found, the ray/hit data is not updated.
 When an intersection is found, the hit distance is written into the `tfar`